Why Should You Setup a Wellness Challenge?

 - A workplace step challenge, with Fitbit or other step trackers can exclude those with mobility issues

 - Sleep trackers exclude those with insomnia, a general schedule conflict, or other sleep disorders

 - Activity trackers inherently show bias toward certain activities

 - Diet/Calorie tracking can vary simply by height, and even more by body type or underlying issues like diabetes, thyroid conditions, etc.

-How Do I Start a Fitness Challenge at Work?
+How to Host a Wellness Challenge at Work?

 The key to a good and inclusive wellness challenge is to have a clear objective, and let people modify it to fit their needs.
 If you have the goal to help create or support one healthy sustainable per person, it is a lot easier to structure a series of activities that can be tailored to individuals.
 There is no reason that a single activity should be applied uniformly, unless you already know that everyone within it has the same focus.

 At the office this is often less likely, whereas a challenge among friends is much easier to setup and allow opt in.
 Excluding people in an office event have the negative effect of adding layers of stress, making them feel as if they are being left out or underperforming.
 That is why it is so important to have an inclusive wellness challenge, rather than one that leaves people out and leaves people behind even when they are trying to participate.